Circuits and Systems II

 Call for Papers

 Submission Guidelines: All submitted manuscripts must (i) conform to TCAS II's normal formatting requirements and page-count limits (at no more than 5 pages); (ii) incorporate no less than 60% of new (previously unpublished) material; (iii) validate principal claims with experimental results and all secondary, difficult-to-test claims with simulations; and (iv) be submitted on line at http://tcas2.polito.it/Forms/Authors/index.html.
-Please note that you need to select "Special Issue Circuits and Systems Energy-Autonomous Microsystems" when you submit a paper to this Special Issue.
+Please note that you need to select "Special Issue Biomedical and Bioelectronic Circuits for Enhanced Diagnosis and Therapy" when you submit a paper to this Special Issue.

 |Return to TCAS-II Home|